a-ruivo/portfolio/README.md

 ## Data transformation

-- Use the `dbt build` command to run all the dbt models, thus creating all the tables with their metadata according to the queries defined.
+- Use the `dbt build` command to run all the dbt models, thus creating all the tables with their metadata according to the SQL queries defined.
 [DBT models folder](project1/pipeline/3.transformation/dbt_project1/models/)

 ## Data visualization